 Other password managers we considered but didn’t rank among the best include:

-Bitwarden: One of the best free password managers with 2FA keys, Bitwarden offers much value.
-However, it lacks dark web monitoring, extra storage, and limited auto-fill.
+Bitwarden: One of the best free password managers with 2FA support, but it lacks dark web monitoring and has limited auto-fill accuracy.

 See how the best password managers compare to other top-tier options:

-Platform compatibility: Windows, macOS, Linux, Android, iOS, and popular browsers, such as Chrome, Firefox, Edge, Brave, Opera, and Safari
+Platform Compatibility Windows, macOS, Linux, Android, iOS, and popular browsers, such as Google Chrome, Firefox, Microsoft Edge, Brave, Opera, and Safari

 What You Need to Know About Linux Password Managers